sbouii/prometheus-ansible/README.md

 ## Author information

-This role was created by [Mariem Sbouii](https://www.linkedin.com/in/mariem-sboui-76906711b) ,a SRE enthusiast
+This role was created by [Mariem Sbouii](https://www.linkedin.com/in/mariem-sboui-76906711b) .